Atulvis4/doctorconsultationproject/README.md

 # Doctor Consultation Project

 This is a web application that facilitates online consultations between doctors and patients.
 It includes user authentication, profile management, consultation forms, and prescription management.
+The patient can download his prescription in pdf format.

 ## Features